 The Harvard Law Review Blog is an important complement to our traditional print publication and our Forum content.
 The Blog aims to foster legal debate that is timely, engaging, concise, and accessible to a broader audience.
 The Blog uses an expedited editing process that allows our contributors to distribute commentary on hot-button issues much quicker than the Forum or print journal.
 For recent examples, check out Professors I. Glenn Cohen and Dorit Rubinstein Reiss’s piece, Can Colleges and Universities Require Student Covid-19 Vaccination?, as well as Professor Richard Primus’s piece, Unbundling the First Amendment: Lessons From an Impeachment.

 If you are a scholar or practitioner interested in publishing on the Blog, please contact us via email at [email protected] and include either a full draft or a description of your potential post.
 Blog posts are typically between 750 and 1500 words, although there is no strictly enforced maximum, and use hyperlinks instead of footnotes.
+Please note, the Blog does not accept submissions from current law students.

 To be alerted to our latest posts on the Blog, make sure to follow us on Twitter (@HarvLRev).